Virtua Racing

-Virtua Racing, or V.R. for short, is a Formula One racing video game developed by Sega AM2 and released for arcades in 1992.
-Virtua Racing was initially a proof-of-concept application for exercising a new 3D graphics platform under development, the "Model 1".
+Virtua Racing (V.R.) is a 1992 Formula One racing video game developed by Sega AM2 and published by Sega for arcades.
+It was initially a proof-of-concept application for exercising the "Model 1", a new 3D graphics platform then under development.
 The results were so encouraging that Virtua Racing was fully developed into a standalone arcade title.

-The original arcade game has three levels, designated into difficulties.
-Beginner is "Big Forest", intermediate is "Bay Bridge" and expert is "Acropolis".
+The original arcade game has three circuits, designated into difficulties.
+Beginner is Big Forest, intermediate is Bay Bridge and expert is Acropolis.
 Each level has its own special feature, for example the amusement park in "Big Forest", or the "Bay Bridge" itself, or the tight hairpin of "Acropolis".
 When selecting a car, the player can choose different transmission types.
 VR introduced the "V.R.
 View System" by allowing the player to choose one of four views to play the game.
 This feature was then used in most other Sega arcade racing games (and is mentioned as a feature in the attract mode of games such as Daytona USA).

-Virtua Racing was among the highest-grossing arcade games of 1992 and 1993 in Japan and North America, and it received the award for Most Innovative New Technology from the Amusement & Music Operators Association (AMOA).
+Virtua Racing was among the highest-grossing arcade games of 1992 in Japan and North America, 1993 in Europe, Australia and worldwide.
+It successfully received the award for Most Innovative New Technology from the Amusement & Music Operators Association (AMOA).
 Virtua Racing is regarded as one of the most influential video games of all time, for laying the foundations for subsequent 3D racing games and for popularizing 3D polygon graphics among a wider audience.
 It was later ported to home consoles, starting with the Mega Drive/Genesis in 1994.

 Arcade cabinet versions

 Twin

 V.R. was released in a "twin" cabinet – the standard and most common version, which is effectively 2 complete machines built into a single cabinet.
-The Twin cabinets for the U.S. were manufactured by contract at Grand Products, Inc. in Illinois for Sega and were built using Wells-Gardner 25" monitors, nearly all of which had Zenith picture tubes with a manufacturing defect that caused them to fail after a few years of use.
-As a result of this, many V.R. machines were parted or thrown out and are an uncommon sight today.
+The Twin cabinets for the U.S. were manufactured by contract at Grand Products, Inc. in Illinois for Sega and were built using Wells-Gardner 25" monitors.
 The Twin cabinet that was sold in the rest of the world was built by Sega in Japan and used 29" Nanao monitors.